-The Girl Geek Academy is back – September 2017!
+The Girl Geek Academy is open for applications – September 2017!

 Over 8 weeks girls aged 13 to 17 will be encouraged and inspired to consider a career in technology, learning new digital skills and meeting like-minded girls.
 An expert industry tutor Laura Pullig from Tactile Electronics will lead the course, Rebecca Boardman from Reading Room.
 Rebecca is a Senior Test Analyst and is passionate about gaming.
 Find out more about Rebecca on our blog.

 Beth Heale, Girl Geek Academy 2016 participant, aged 14, said: